IMPORTANT DATES AND EVENTS

 Our year is getting of to a busy start with two overnight camps going out in week 2 (Year 5) and week 3 (Year 6) and our normal programme of meet the teacher (Feb 16th) and whānau feedback (23th and 24th of Feb) evenings.
 It is great to hit the ground running and I thank our staff for all the work put in in recent weeks preparing for school.
 I am looking forward to an exciting year filled with activity and learning.

 Please do not hesitate to contact on any matter.
-My email address [email protected].
+My email address gobrien@torbay.school.nz.

 Ngā mihi nui